jesseskinner/hover/README.md

 ## Testing

-Clone the GitHub repository, run `npm install`, and then run `mocha` to run the tests.
+Clone the GitHub repository, run `npm install`, and then run `npm test` to run the tests.
 Hoverboard has 100% test coverage.

 ## Contributing